How Internal Brand Processes Shape Culture, Retention, and Trust

 Now, let's reframe the problem you think you have.

-Instead of asking, “Why aren’t people staying?” ask, “What are people consistently experiencing while they're here?”
+Instead of asking, “Why aren’t people staying and doing the work?” ask, “What are people consistently experiencing while they're here?”

 This shift focuses on the reality of your brand culture rather than blaming individual performance.

-When you understand the experience your team has, you can improve your systems to support a culture that keeps people engaged and committed.
+When you understand the experience your team has, you can improve your processes to support a culture that keeps people engaged and committed.

-If you are ready to understand the experience your team is actually having and where alignment may be breaking down, a brand audit is the first step.
+If you want to go deeper in understanding the experience your team is having, an internal brand audit is the first step.

 Comments